UniExeterRSE/computational-thinking/_episodes/03_algorithms.md

 ![navigation](../images/nav2.jpg)

-Hopefully here you can appreciate, that the reason you can programme multiple solutions to the same problem is because you can design multiple algorithms to solve the problem.
+Hopefully here you can appreciate, that the reason you can program multiple solutions to the same problem is because you can design multiple algorithms to solve the problem.

 -----